The Vagina Monologues: Plot summary

 The Vagina Monologues is made up of personal monologues read by a diverse group of women.
-Originally, Eve Ensler performed every monologue herself, with subsequent performances featuring three actresses, and more recent versions featuring a different actress for every role.
+Originally, V performed every monologue herself, with subsequent performances featuring three actors, and more recent versions featuring a different actor for every role.
 Each of the monologues deals with an aspect of the feminine experience, touching on matters such as sex, sex work, body image, love, rape, menstruation, female genital mutilation, masturbation, birth, orgasm, the common names for the vagina or simply as a physical aspect of the body.
 A recurring theme throughout the piece is the vagina as a tool of female empowerment, and the ultimate embodiment of individuality.